 When it comes to employee notices, requirements for summary plan descriptions, as well as health plan summaries of plan descriptions, are well-known to plan sponsors.

 However, one area where employers lack awareness is regarding availing information on available State CHIP (Children’s Health Insurance Plan) coverage opportunities.
 It is the duty of the employer to issue annual notices to employees informing them of the available coverage opportunities.

 Failure to provide this information to employees attracts a penalty of $110 per employee per day, up from $100.
 According to Buckey, utilizing a long list of penalties can aid in checking that employers meet all requirements.
 She also adds that employers could produce and issue annual legal notices brochures, ensuring all are captured and sent out.

-This is an opportune time for employers to carry out self-audits of the practices involved in ensuring plan compliance.
-This would include gathering all the necessary documentation needed and ensuring all administrative processes required are being followed.
+This is an opportune time for employers to self-audit the practices involved in ensuring plan compliance.
+This would include gathering all the necessary documentation and ensuring that all required administrative processes are being followed.

 Also, according to Buckey, employers can prove good-faith effort if they are found fixing an error that they uncovered.
 This is likely to lead to a lower assessment.
 When applying a penalty, agencies look for various factors.
 These include:

 2. The employer’s violation history.

 3. Nature of the violation: whether accidental or intentional.

 Buckey continues to advise employers to get to the root cause of errors.
 If for example, a pattern of errors is unearthed, the employer should look into the pattern of errors and why it occurred.

 Self-audits present a good opportunity to examine the strength of the employer’s communication and processes.
 For example, when sending out a notice, an employer should be in a position to provide an adequate explanation of what the notice means and how it relates to the cover being offered by the company.